-Communication is key in the University-Model School®.
-PA administration and teachers will communicate regularly with parents via RenWeb, telephone, daily folder, website, e-mail, Might Network, meetings, and, most importantly, the assignment sheet on RenWeb.
+Communication is key in the University-Model School[®].
+PA administration and teachers will communicate regularly with parents via FACTS, telephone, daily folder, website, e-mail, Mighty Network, meetings, and, most importantly, the assignment sheets/lesson plans on FACTS.
 We encourage parents and students to contact teachers to clarify assignments or expectations.
 Parents and students should attend all school meetings.
 If there are questions or problems within a particular class, the parent or student should first talk with the teacher.